DigiPie/digidocs/docs/R/functions.md

-# R Basics / Functions and data access
+# R / Functions and data access
 This section covers commonly-used R functions and also data access via the `$` sign.

 ## Functions